Bailey's Quarry and Bailey’s Lumber in S scale

 May 5, 1951 USGS aerial survey photo

-The track plan shows a 12’ by 14’ L that depicts the entire quarry line in addition to the Suncook Valley Railroad from the new (1931) US Rt 3 underpass to just beyond the lumber company’s sidings.
-Staging to represent Valley points may be connected as an island in the center, while future layout growth would continue past Rt 3 on the left towards the switchback and Suncook Yard.
+The track plan shows a 12’ by 14’ L depicting the entire quarry line as well as the Suncook Valley Railroad from the new (1931) US Rt 3 underpass to just beyond the lumber company’s sidings.
+Staging to represent Valley points may be connected as an island in the center, while future layout growth would continue past Rt 3 on the left towards the switchback, Suncook Yard and the connection to the B&M. While temporary staging running each way can better support SVRR operations, including the switching of the box shop, the quarry line could be fully operated using just this section without the staging.

-Subsequent change: after making a crude mockup of the quarry sections using sectional track, I decided that adding another two feet to the quarry would be of great value.
+Subsequent change: after making a crude mockup of the quarry sections using sectional track, I decided that adding another two feet to the quarry would be of great value, bring the overall dimensions to 14' square.
 Previously, the quarry itself occupied about 5'6".
 With several crucial structures located quite near to the turnouts, including the crusher, overhead crane, and an overpass on the high waste track towards the back, the tracks simply do not diverge quickly enough to get all that in and still have a reasonable distance to the working face.
 Two extra feet make a big difference.
 In fact the distance from the first turnout up in the quarry to the end of the tracks at the working face was 960', which would make my quarry nearly 1/2 of the prototype's length.

 Benchwork & Roadbed